 Breast Reduction - Extra Information for Patient's of Dr Yaprak

-The following is a guide given to our patients undergoing breast augmentation surgery.
+The following is a guide given to our patients undergoing breast reduction surgery.
 This information is written for patient’s of Dr Yaprak only.
 This information is a guideline only and may be edited to be specific for individual patients.
 Please contact us for further information or if you have any further queries.

 What to expect following Breast reduction surgery and Mastopexy surgery.